-In this trial two cases have been merged and 18 defendants are being held responsible for the killing of 13 individuals, one of whom is the writer and journalist Musa Anter.
-In the official indictment concerning the killing of Musa Anter on September 20, 1992, the suspects, listed as Mahmut Yıldırım (code name Yeşil=Green), Aziz Turan (Abdülkadir Aygan), Savaş Gevrekçi and Hamit Yıldırım are accused of “plotting to kill, acting as accomplices in this plot and inciting the public to armed rebellion” under articles 450/4-5 and 149 of the old Turkish Penal Code and that they be punished accordingly, while in the main JITEM case, many of the accused members of special operations team, were charged with “forming an entity with the aim of engaging in criminal activity and killing more than one persons”.
+In this trial, 18 defendants were held responsible for the killing of 13 individuals, one of whom is the writer and journalist Musa Anter.
+Suspects Mahmut Yıldırım (code-named Yeşil (Green)), Aziz Turan (Abdülkadir Aygan), Savaş Gevrekçi, and Hamit Yıldırım are charged with “plotting to kill, acting as accomplices in this plot, and inciting the public to armed rebellion” under Articles 450/4-5 and 149 of the former Turkish Penal Code.
+The suspects of the trial of Main JITEM, members of a special operations team, were charged with “forming an entity with the aim of engaging in criminal activity and killing more than one persons” as well.

-In the hearing held on March 14, 2016, former head of the National Intelligence Service’s Counter-Terrorism Unit Mehmet Eymür and Ankara Police Commissioner at the time, Orhan Taşanlar were heard as witness.
-The court panel decided that at the next hearing retired Gendarmerie Brigadier General Veli Küçük**, and, Director of the Police Intelligence Unit at the time Hüseyin Özbilgin, be heard as witnesses.
-In addition, it rejected a demand by the lawyers of both the plaintiff and the defendant that their cases be tried separately.
+In the hearing held on 14 March 2016, former head of the National Intelligence Service’s Counter-Terrorism Unit Mehmet Eymür and Ankara Police Commissioner at the time Orhan Taşanlar testified.
+The court decided that in the next hearing retired Gendarmerie Brigadier General Veli Küçük, and Director of the Police Intelligence Unit at the time Hüseyin Özbilgin to be heard as witnesses.
+In addition, the court rejected a demand by the lawyers of both victims and defendants that their trials to be heard separately.

-On April 25, 2016 Veli Küçük, who was expected to appear as witness before court, sent in a plead and did not come to court, while Police Intelligence Department Chief, Hüseyin Bilgin, who was present in court, gave his testimony as witness.
-Orhan Miroğlu, who was hurt during the assassination of Musa Anter was present in court with his lawyers.
-The Court decided that Veli Küçük be subpoenaed again to appear as witness; that Mehmet Eymür, who had testified as witness in the former hearing, be subpoenaed again to bring the documents concerning the interrogation of Mahmut Yıldırım before the court.
+On 25 April 2016 Veli Küçük*, who was expected to appear as a witness before the court, sent in a plead and did not come to court, while Police Intelligence Department Chief, Hüseyin Bilgin, gave his testimony as a witness.
+Orhan Miroğlu, who was injured during the murder of Musa Anter, was present in the courtroom with his lawyers.
+The court decided that Veli Küçük be subpoenaed again to appear as a witness; that Mehmet Eymür, who had testified as a witness in the previous hearing, be subpoenaed again to bring the documents concerning the interrogation of Mahmut Yıldırım before the court.

-Veli Küçük, who was expected to be present in court as witness in the June 20, 2016 hearing of the Musa Anter and the Main JİTEM Court Case did not come.
-In the intermediate hearing the lawyers gave a petition asking that a notification be sent to the court where Küçük resides so that he can give his testimony via the SEGBİS*** system, that a copy of the documents sent by MIT (National Intelligence Service) to the Ankara JİTEM Case be asked to be delivered to the 1st Penal Court of Ankara and that defendant Hamit Yıldırım’s detention be continued.
-The request of the lawyers of the Anter family that former Emergency Region Governor Ünal Erkan, m.p Sinan Yerlikaya and former Minister of the Interior Meral Akşener be heard as witnesses in court was rejected.
+Veli Küçük, who was expected to be present in court as witness in the 20 June 2016 hearing, did not come.
+Legal representatives of the victims asked that a notification be sent to Küçük so that he can give his testimony via SEGBIS*, that a copy of the documents sent by the National Intelligence Service to the case file of the trial of Ankara JITEM be added to the present case file, and that defendant Hamit Yıldırım’s detention be continued.
+The request of the lawyers of the Anter family that former Governor Ünal Erkan, Parliament Member Sinan Yerlikaya, and former Minister of Interior Meral Akşener be heard as witnesses in court was rejected.

-Before the trial date Diyarbakır 3rd High Criminal Court heard Nevin Soyukaya and Samet Aydın as witnesses on September 22, 2016.
-Veli Küçük, on the other hand, gave his statement at the court on the scheduled hearing date on September 26, 2016 via the audio-visual communication system.
-On the other hand, since Abdülkadir Aygan did not acquiesce to giving his statement using the audio-visual communication system, it was decided for certain that his deposition should be taken in Sweden.
-It was also decided to send a dispatch to the Ministry of Justice so that both the parties would be present while the statements were being taken.
+Between the hearings, the Diyarbakır 3rd Assize Court heard Nevin Soyukaya and Samet Aydın as witnesses on 22 September 2016.
+Veli Küçük, on the other hand, gave his statement in the scheduled hearing on 26 September 2016 via SEGBIS.
+Since Abdülkadir Aygan did not consent to give his statement via SEGBIS, it was decided for certain that his deposition should be taken in Sweden.
+It was also decided to send a dispatch to the Ministry of Justice so that both the parties would be present while the statements are being taken.

-During the June 7, 2017 hearing, Head of the Diyarbakır Gendarmerie Intelligence Unit at the time, Hüseyin Özbilgin, and Muhsin Kızılkaya, former m.p from AKP and working for the Özgür Gündem newspaper at the time, were heard as witnesses.
-Concerning the testimony of Abdülkadir Aygan, the letter from the Ministry of Justice’s International Law and Foreign Relations General Directorate, informed the parties that questions be prepared and presented to court, following which, the date set by the government of Sweden would be communicated to both sides.
+During the hearing of 7 June 2017, Head of the Diyarbakır Gendarmerie Intelligence Unit at the time, Hüseyin Özbilgin, and Muhsin Kızılkaya, former MP from AKP and working for the Özgür Gündem newspaper at the time, were heard as witnesses.
+Concerning the testimony of Abdülkadir Aygan, the letter from the Ministry of Justice’s International Law and Foreign Relations General Directorate informed the parties that questions be prepared and presented to the court, following which, the date set by the government of Sweden would be communicated to both sides.

-During the last hearing held on September 27, 2017, Mehmet Sinanoğlu, Nevin Soyukaya and Turgut Atalay gave their statement via the SEGBIS –the audio-visual system.
-Their attendant lawyer asked that Hamit Yıldırım, who had been released following the former hearing, since his 5-year prison term was up on June 28, 2017, be imprisoned again based on decree law (KHK) no. 694’s article 141.
-The court board refused this request as well as the request of the defense attorneys’ that the judicial control decision be either lifted or narrowed down, requiring that it continue as before.
+In the hearing held on 27 September 2017, Mehmet Sinanoğlu, Nevin Soyukaya, and Turgut Atalay gave their statements via SEGBIS.
+Their attendant lawyer asked that Hamit Yıldırım, who had been released following the previous hearing, since his 5-year prison term was up on 28 June 2017, be imprisoned again based on the Article 141 of the Decree no. 694.
+The court refused this request as well as the request of the defense that the judicial control decision be either lifted or narrowed down, requiring that it continue as before.